 Click through to buy Women Who Love Too Much in the online Amazon shop.
 Hopefully, this link takes you to your nearest one.
 If not, my apologies!

 Family roles help us see that a behaviour has a positive intention.
 There was a time when it made sense for us or another to take up these roles.

-Recognising the positive intention behind our decision helps us to have self acceptance and compassion for ourselves for having taken on a certain family role.
+This NLP presupposition of recognising the positive intention behind our decision helps us to have self acceptance and compassion for ourselves for having taken on a certain family role.
 Change is always easier from a place of self-acceptance.

 The Caretaker definition – a child who takes on responsibility for the emotional-wellbeing of the family.
 Sometimes taking a role of parent to other children or to one or both of the parents.

 The Problem or Family Scapegoat – the child who takes on the role of rebelling.
 They thereby often provide a distraction from marital difficulties.
 Focusing on the problem child leads to an agreement between the couple, thereby helping the couple to stay together.

 The Lost Child family systems role– the child who sets aside her needs.
 Perhaps because they have been ignored.
 Perhaps in recognition that a parent is not able to meet those needs.

 The Mascot or the Clown definition – uses comedy to allow the dysfunctional family system to continue to function.
 But equally, the comedy may help the family to avoid seeing that there is a problem that needs to be addressed.

 The Star Hero definition – Does well at everything.
 The parent may be living through their child, using the child to fulfil their own dreams.
 The child may not actually be in touch with what she wants.
 She may also be working hard in order to feel OK about herself.
 The family system may have led her to believe she needs to earn her worth.

 The Mastermind – This child manipulates the faults of those within the family to get what they want.
 This results in a feeling of a lack of safety.
 They have an inappropriate level of power over the authority figures in their life.